 Persian Ceiling Room

 This room was my favorite!
-An overhead flat panel of glass contains an assortment of backlit pieces in a variety in color, pattern, and shape.
+An overhead flat panel of glass contains an assortment of backlit pieces in a variety of colors, patterns, and shapes.
+A kaleidoscope of colors!
 The light above shines through the glass leaving rainbow reflections along the walls.
 This space is a great example of Chihuly’s creativity.

 Float Boat and Sealife Gallery